 - Home Price: $159,100 median purchase price; $914 median monthly rent

-- Crime Rate: Safer than 6% of U.S. cities
+- Crime Rate: Safer than 0% of Connecticut cities

 - Unemployment Rate: 10.8%

-Looking for an affordable Connecticut city full of history, job opportunities, and fun things to do?
+Looking for an affordable place to live in Connecticut with history and museums, job opportunities, and fun things to do?
 Consider living in Hartford!
-The capital of Connecticut is known for its historical landmarks like the gold-domed State Capitol & Legislative Office Building and Connecticut’s Old State House.
-Residents in this Connecticut city can also work for top employers in the insurance, healthcare, and aerospace industries.
-Beyond that, Hartford offers top education with schools like the University of Hartford and incredible performing arts and museums!
+The capital of Connecticut is known for its variety of historical landmarks, such as Connecticut’s Old State House and the gold-domed State Capitol & Legislative Office Building.
+Public transportation can take you anywhere downtown, with jobs for top employers in the insurance, healthcare, and retail industries, in addition to government employment opportunities.
+To top it off, Hartford is also home to high-quality schools like the University of Hartford, where students and young professionals can earn their degrees.

 Things to Do in Hartford